Why is runoff from construction sites a concern for stormwater pollution?

-The Texas Commission on Environmental Quality (TCEQ) has specific requirements for construction storm water pollution prevention programs (SW3P).
-The tools on this page will assist you in developing your SW3P.
+The Texas Commission on Environmental Quality (TCEQ) has specific requirements for construction stormwater pollution prevention programs (SWP3) to minimize pollution from construction sites.

 Submit all Notices and Plans to: